Who and what we fund

 - Projects benefiting those over the age of 25 years old.

 - Grant requests that are less than 25% of the total project cost.

 How To Apply

 Foundation Scotland manages all applications to the Essentia Foundation.
-The next funding round for applications will run from 25th October to 29th November 2021.
+The next round of funding is now open until 30th November 2023.

 To assist in the funding of charitable projects, The Essentia Foundation has partnered with Foundation Scotland.